 Child support will be determined based on the Child Support Guidelines.
-These guidelines help parents calculate support according to their gross incomes.
-While this makes the process straightforward, it also leaves little wiggle room for negotiation for those with less than $150,000 annual income.
+These child support laws help parents calculate child support according to their annual incomes.
+While this makes the process straightforward, it also leaves little wiggle room for negotiation.
+A competent child support lawyer can help explain your rights and entitlements.

-Westside Family Law in Vancouver is well-equipped to help your family understand its rights and obligations with respect to spousal support and child support.
-Whether you are in the midst of a separation or need help modifying or enforcing support orders after the fact, our lawyers can offer insightful guidance on your options and tailor a solution to your particular circumstances.
+Westside Family Law in Vancouver is a team of well-equipped child support lawyers ready to help your family understand its rights and obligations.
+Whether you are in the midst of a separation or need help modifying or enforcing a child support orders, our child support lawyers can offer insightful guidance on your options and tailor a solution to your particular circumstances.

 Child Support Amount

-From a legal standpoint, child support is fairly straightforward.
-Support is a child's right, not the parent's, and a child is entitled to receive financial support from both parents after a divorce or separation.
+From a legal standpoint, child support laws are fairly straightforward.
+Child support is a child's right, not the parent's, and a child is entitled to receive child support from both parents after a divorce or separation.
 If parents share custody relatively equally, they may offset child support according to each person's income.
-For example, if the mother owes $400 per month and the father $300 per month, the mother would pay the father $100 per month in child support.
+For example, if the mother owes $400 per month in child support and the father $300 per month in child support, the mother would pay the father $100 per month in child support.

 - Daycare, nanny fees or after-school programs that allow a parent to earn income